 There are many good examples of company culture that can be found around the world.
 In fact many good company cultures even began before company culture was truly recognised.

-The examples we’ve listed below are what we believe are good company cultures;
+The examples listed below are good company cultures;

 - Zappos (eCommerce retailer)